wtraylor/modular_megafauna_model/docs/design.md

 The simulation framework can operate with any class that implements \ref Fauna::HerbivoreInterface (compare \ref sec_liskov_substitution).
 Which class to choose is defined by the instruction file parameter \ref Fauna::Parameters::herbivore_type.

-Currently, two classes, \ref Fauna::HerbivoreIndividual and \ref Fauna::HerbivoreCohort, are implemented.
-Their common model mechanics are defined in their abstract parent class, \ref Fauna::HerbivoreBase.
+Currently, only one herbivore class is implemented: \ref Fauna::HerbivoreCohort.

 The herbivore model performs calculations generally *per area* and not per individual.
 That’s why individual herbivores can only be simulated if an absolute habitat area size is defined.
 That is done by the parameter \ref Fauna::Parameters::habitat_area_km2.

-@startuml "Class diagram of the two default herbivore classes (for individual and cohort mode), which share the same model mechanics defined in Fauna::HerbivoreBase."
+@startuml "Class diagram of the default herbivore class: Fauna::HerbivoreCohort."
 	!include diagrams.iuml!herbivore_classes
 @enduml